learn-co-curriculum/opening-a-lab-nitrous/README.md

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/git-workflow-2.png" alt="Git Workflow 2">

-To clone, make sure you've first clicked on the SSH link, then click the copy button next to the Clone URL to copy it to your clipboard.
+When you're ready to clone a lab from GitHub, make sure you've first clicked on the SSH link, then click the copy button next to the Clone URL to copy it to your clipboard.

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/ironboard-labs-step-2.jpg" alt="Ironboard Labs Step 2">

-Next, in the console navigate to the parent directory where you would like to place this lab.
-Then type:  `git clone <paste the clone URL here>`
+Next, you'll navigate in the console navigate to the parent directory where you would like to place this lab.
+Then you will type:  `git clone <paste the clone URL here>`

 Note: You should replace the `<paste the clone URL here>` including the `<` and `>` symbols in the snippet above with your actual clone URL by pressing command+v on mac or ctrl+v on windows.
 Example: `git clone git@github.com:faiyamTestFS16/first-lab-ruby-learn-cli-nitrous-q-000.git`

 <img width="100%" height="auto" src="https://curriculum-content.s3.amazonaws.com/learn-ver/git_clone_example_nitrous.png" alt="Ironboard Labs Step 2b">

 Don't forget to `cd` into the lab directory that was made when you cloned the lab.
-Once there, feel free to open up the lab's README.
+Once in the directory, you'll open the directory with the Nitrous file browser.

 ![Work Mode](https://curriculum-content.s3.amazonaws.com/learn-ver/nitrous_full_view_at_lab_start.png)